Application

 Simple Run

-Copy the following code into main.py
+Copy the following code into main.py.

 from rapidy import Rapidy, run_app